top of page

 ZZZZZ

-Please take a moment to read the following information about the legal framework, different employment models, and practical tips for working as a nanny in Spain.
-This will help you understand which conditions apply to your situation before submitting your online application.
+Please take a moment to carefully read the legal framework, the different employment models, and important information about working as a nanny in Spain.

-Further down the page, you will also find a checklist to help you review all required documents.
+Further down this page, you will also find a checklist to help you review all important points once again.

-In Spain, all income must be declared properly and handled correctly for tax and social security purposes, depending on the employment model.
+In Spain, income must generally be properly declared and, depending on the employment model, handled correctly for tax and social security purposes.

-ℹ️ We place nannies exclusively when the activity can be carried out legally and in full compliance with Spanish regulations.
+We only place childcare professionals whose work arrangements can be structured in full compliance with Spanish regulations.

-🔒 Important Notice for Applicants from Non-EU Countries
+🔒 Important Information for Applicants from Non-EU Countries

-Nationals of non-EU / non-EEA countries are generally subject to stricter residence and employment regulations in Spain.
+Applicants from non-EU / non-EEA countries are subject to stricter immigration and employment regulations.

-In many cases, childcare or nanny work does not automatically qualify for a work permit, as these activities can typically be carried out by EU citizens.
+Working in childcare does not automatically qualify for a work permit in Spain, as these roles can generally also be filled by EU citizens.

-Please clarify these matters in advance with a Gestoría or a qualified immigration advisor in order to avoid unnecessary risks.
+Please clarify your situation in advance with a gestoría or qualified immigration advisor.

 Depending on the desired employment model and residency status, different legal requirements apply: